scipy-lectures/scientific-python-lectures/intro/scipy.rst

 more advanced example.

 Image processing: ``scipy.ndimage``
 -----------------------------------

 .. include:: image_processing/image_processing.rst

 Summary exercises on scientific computing
 -----------------------------------------

 The summary exercises use mainly Numpy, Scipy and Matplotlib.
-They first aim at providing real life examples on scientific computing with Python.
-Once the groundwork is introduced, the interested user is invited to try some exercises.
+They provide some real-life examples of scientific computing with Python.
+Now that the basics of working with Numpy and Scipy have been introduced, the interested user is invited to try these exercises.

 .. only:: latex